axoflow/axosyslog-core-docs/content/chapter-destinations/destination-stdout/_index.md

 ---
-title: "stdout: Sending messages to standard output"
+title: "stdout: Send messages to standard output"
 weight:  6050
+driver: "stdout()"
+short_description: "Send messages to standard output"
 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->